eljojo/faircamp-fork/README.md

 (required for generation of embeds and the RSS feed), an optional RSS feed image, as well as a description text for your catalog here.

+Lastly, the `rotate_download_urls` flag can be specified to let faircamp generate new download urls on each deployment (rendering invalid all previously existing urls), which helps you to fight blatant hotlinking to your downloads, should it ever occur.
+Similarly, you can specify `freeze_download_urls: [put-any-text-here]`, to manually control the invalidation of download urls: Whatever text you put on the right is used to generate unique download urls on each deployment (note that the text itself never shows up in the urls themselves, it is merely used for randomization).
+The download urls stay valid as long as the text does not change.
+Any time you update the text, all download urls are refreshed, and thereby all old ones invalidated.
+Practically speaking, it makes sense to use some kind of (current) calendar data as the text on the right, that way e.g.
+`freeze_download_urls: 1 April 2022` could tell you that your current download urls have been valid since that day.
+You could also use "October 2022" or even just the year, given that one usually will not manually invalidate the urls on a daily basis.

 ```eno
 # catalog